Skip to content

 Run behind a reverse proxy

-Use this guide when LinkMesh is exposed via a public hostname with a Let’s Encrypt certificate, but Collectors connect through that same hostname over the internet.
-If your Collectors can reach the LinkMesh VM directly (VPC, VPN, bastion, or flat network), the direct VM install is simpler — skip this page.
+Use this guide when LinkMesh is exposed via a public hostname with a Let’s Encrypt certificate and collectors (plus the optional agent) connect through that same hostname over the internet.
+If everything can reach the LinkMesh VM directly (VPC, VPN, bastion, or flat network), the direct VM install is simpler — skip this page.

-• The /v1/opamp endpoint upgrades to WebSocket.
-The nginx server block must explicitly forward the Upgrade/Connection headers and must not negotiate HTTP/2 on the same listener (HTTP/2 has no Connection: Upgrade semantics, so an http2 listener returns 400 Bad Request for every OpAMP handshake).
-The snippet below handles both.
+The one snag operators hit: /v1/agent and /v1/opamp upgrade to WebSocket, so the nginx server block must forward the Upgrade/Connection headers and must not negotiate HTTP/2 on that listener (HTTP/2 has no Connection: Upgrade semantics, so an http2 listener returns 400 Bad Request for every handshake).
+The config below handles it.

 Terminal window